Elizabeth-Jameson/Alt-school-de-github/Readme.md

 # Class Expenses and ExpenseDatabase: A Python OOP Project
 This project focuses on the development of an 'ExpenseDatabase' using Python's Object-Oriented Programming (OOP) concepts.

-Key features of this project include mastery in:
+Key features of this project includes:

 Defining classes.
 Using class attributes and methods.